lucas-ebi/sloth/README.md

 # MMCIF Tools

-This repository contains the implementation of tools for parsing MMCIF files.
+This repository contains the implementation of tools for parsing and writing MMCIF files.
 The tools are designed to handle the complex data structures found in MMCIF files, providing a way to access and manipulate data through a simple API.
-The current focus is on parsing functionality.
+The current focus is on parsing and writing functionality.

 ### Getting Started